ourhiddenhistory/document-search/_posts/2019-04-28-luis-kutner-declassified-life-human-rights-icon.md

 An FBI memo[^28] describes the events of May 9th, 1960.
 Seeking a lighter sentence for his client, Kutner walked into the office of the Assistant U.S. Attorney and advised officials there of the following:

-    [Rothman] has been a close personal friend of Fulgencio Batista, and and is one of the few persons trusted by Batista... in fact he, Rothman, during the time Batista was in power, was in charge of all gambling in Cuba.
-Having known Batista as well as he claims and being aware of his current activities and also revolutionary activities he is in a position to know what may happen in Cuba in the future. _As a matter of fact, he claims to be able to "deliver Castro to the United States cause or cause Castro to be wiped out"_ [emphasis added]._ _Rothman likewise claims an acquaintanceship with Castro.
+> [Rothman] has been a close personal friend of Fulgencio Batista, and and is one of the few persons trusted by Batista... in fact he, Rothman, during the time Batista was in power, was in charge of all gambling in Cuba.
+Having known Batista as well as he claims and being aware of his current activities and also revolutionary activities he is in a position to know what may happen in Cuba in the future. _As a matter of fact, he claims to be able to "deliver Castro to the United States cause or cause Castro to be wiped out"_.
+Rothman likewise claims an acquaintanceship with Castro.
+(Emphasis added)

-The response of the FBI was to ask Kutner's cooperation to "determine specifically what information Norman Rothman might have, which might be of interest to the Bureau _or any other Government agency_ [emphasis added]."
+The response of the FBI was to ask Kutner's cooperation to "determine specifically what information Norman Rothman might have, which might be of interest to the Bureau _or any other Government agency_."
+(Emphasis added)

 In 1975, when the Church Committee made the first official exposures of combined CIA/mafia efforts to assassinate Fidel Castro,[^29] they pinpointed the first plotting as starting in August of 1960—just a few months following Rothman's offer.

 But while the Church Committee's story begins with the relationship between the CIA, Howard Hughes, attorney Robert Maheu, and Las Vegas gangster Johnny Roselli, a 1975 New York News investigation[^30] starts somewhat earlier.
 It appears to fill in the intervening months and places Rothman at the center of the early plotting.

-    "Rothman was in touch with several CIA agents," a former agent said.
-"They had many meetings concerning assassination plots against Castro." \
+> "Rothman was in touch with several CIA agents," a former agent said.
+"They had many meetings concerning assassination plots against Castro."
- \
+>
-Rothman in turn discussed the matter with his peers... among those who took part in these parleys, reliable sources said, were Santo Trafficante of Tampa, and Sam Mannarino of Pittsburgh... the mob and CIA finally gave [the contract] to [Johnny] Roselli, reputed boss of Las Vegas, federal sources said.
+> Rothman in turn discussed the matter with his peers... among those who took part in these parleys, reliable sources said, were Santo Trafficante of Tampa, and Sam Mannarino of Pittsburgh... the mob and CIA finally gave [the contract] to [Johnny] Roselli, reputed boss of Las Vegas, federal sources said.
 And Roselli agreed to recruit a death squad to hunt Castro.

 From the timeline, it appears that the offer Kutner carried was accepted.